oumaymabg/holbertonschool-web_front_end/0x0E-Cookies_local_storage/README.md

-0x0E.
+## 0x0E.
 Cookies & local storage
+#### Directory to learn about cookies and local storage.
+We'll create set up and read cookies, and learn to differentiate them from local storage.